peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 7.  **Audit a Study**: Provides a consolidated, read-only audit of all experiments in a study to verify their readiness for final analysis.

-8.  **Repair a Study**: The primary "fix-it" tool for a study.
-It audits all experiments and automatically calls `repair_experiment.ps1` on any that need to be resumed, repaired, or updated.
+8.  **Fix a Study**: The primary "fix-it" tool for a study.
+It audits all experiments and automatically calls `fix_experiment.ps1` on any that need to be resumed, repaired, or updated.

 9.  **Migrate a Study**: A batch utility for safely upgrading legacy or corrupted experiments.
 It audits the study and calls `migrate_experiment.ps1` on any experiments that require it.